 The World Health Organization (WHO), yesterday, released a public statement for collaboration on COVID-19 treatment development of which Andrew Satz (CEO, EVQLV) gladly joined his name.

 Our very own Brett Averso (CTO, EVQLV) was welcomed on the AI Podcast in 26.1 Minutes with hosts Brian Ray and Don Sheu.
 They discussed our work on COVID-19, the benefits of a computational approach to antibody research and drug discovery, our progress as a company and a host of other topics.

 Edward Turner of TMR Blog recently covered our work on COVID-19.
 He did a nice job summarizing the potential efficacy of our algorithm in an understandable and digestible manner, while including EVQLV’s optimism on the project.

 Brett Averso (CTO, EVQLV) shows and explains the undeniable structural similarities between SARS-CoV-2 and SARS.
 We hope this video serves to dispel some of the myths you may have encountered during your search for answers surrounding coronavirus.

-Our work with ImmunoPrecise on COVID-19 was covered by insideBIGDATA.
+Our work on COVID-19 antibodies was covered by insideBIGDATA.
 They did a fantastic job covering the piece originally published by Columbia Data Science Institute, highlighting a few fantastic quotes

 In the AI vs COVID-19 battle there are three major areas where breakthroughs are needed, coming and have arrived: diagnosis, treatment and epidemiology.
 In this post, we focus on five companies who are using epidemiology to aid researchers and the general public in the fight against COVID-19.